 The Cyclone weather product (Figure 6-40) shows the current location of cyclones (hurricanes), tropical storms, and their projected tracks.
+The system displays the projected track information in the form of DD/HH:MM.

 Figure 6-40 Cyclone Data with Projected Track